Fife Circle Line

-The Fife Circle Line is the local rail service north from Edinburgh.
+The Fife Circle Line (Cearcall Fhìobha) is the local rail service north from Edinburgh.
 It links towns of south Fife and the coastal towns along the Firth of Forth before heading to Edinburgh.
 Operationally, the service is not strictly a circle route, but, rather, a point to point service that reverses at the Edinburgh end, and has a large bi-directional balloon loop at the Fife end.

 Service

-The service includes the Edinburgh-Dunfermline stretch of the East Coast Main Line, which includes the world-famous Forth Bridge.
+The service includes the Edinburgh-Kirkcaldy stretch of the East Coast Main Line, which includes the world-famous Forth Bridge.
 On the Fife side, while this main line hugs the coast, the circle is formed by a line from Inverkeithing that loops back round to Kirkcaldy by an inland route via Cowdenbeath through the old Fife coalfield.
 Narrowly speaking, just this line could be called the Fife Circle.